cyrillbolliger/conditional-featured-image/README.txt

 == Changelog ==

 = 2.14.0 =
-* The featured image is now displayed inside the query block.
+* The featured image is now displayed inside the query block
+* Small performance and readability improvement
 * Updated dependencies

 = 2.13.0 =